egnha/dub/README.md

 devtools::install_github("egnha/dub")
 ```

-## Design choices
+## Desiderata

 The main objective of dub is to cover the most common cases of unpacking
-assignment with a clean and concise pattern matching syntax—assigning
+assignment:

-the top-level components of a list and unpacking nested components—using
+  - assigning the top-level components of a list
-as little code as possible (without sacrificing comprehensibility).

-To that end:

-  - The ad hoc pattern-matching syntax is economical and avoids conflict
+  - unpacking nested components

+Moreover, the pattern matching syntax should be economical and avoid
+conflict with R’s established semantics, and the code should be short
+and easy to grasp.

+### Implementation

-    with R’s established semantics. (dub appropriates `` `:` `` as a
+  - dub appropriates `` `:` `` as a *symbol* concatenator, in a strictly
-    symbol concatenator, in a strictly localized context; the usual
+    localized context.
+There is no semantic conflict with the usual
-    `` `:` `` is an operator of an altogether different type and
+    `` `:` ``, which is an operator of an altogether different type
-    semantics.)
+    (namely, a range operator of integers).

-  - To make the code short—around 40 lines—and easy to grasp, there are
+  - To make the code short—around 40 lines—there are no bells and
-    no bells and whistles.
+    whistles.

-The brevity of the code reflects the simplicity of unpacking assignment.
+The brevity of the code reflects the simplicity of unpacking assignment:
-The tree structure of the pattern on the left-hand side of `%<=%`
+the leaves of the left-hand side of `%<=%` are matched via `<-` with the
-mirrors that of the value on the right-hand side.
-In particular, they
+corresponding leaves on the right-hand side.
+The only subtlety is to
-have the same leaves.
-Assignment is made by mapping over the non-dot
-leaves.
-The only subtlety is to make `` `:` `` an associative operator.
+make `` `:` `` an associative operator.

 ## Prior art